Scioto County, Ohio: Libraries

 The Portsmouth Public Library was established as a Carnegie library in 1906.
-It now has four branch facilities and a bookmobile to serve the county as well.
+It now has four branches and a bookmobile to serve the county as well.
 The library has branches in Lucasville, New Boston, South Webster and Wheelersburg.

 Transportation

 Highways

 Scioto County is served by two major highways, the north–south U.S. 23 and the east–west U.S. 52.
 Other routes include SR 73, SR 104, SR 125, SR 139, SR 140, SR 335, SR 348, SR 522, SR 728, SR 776, and SR 823.

 Rail

 Norfolk Southern offers a railyard for long-distance shipping and is currently reopening the repair shops.
 Amtrak offers a passenger service to the Portsmouth/Scioto County area under the Cardinal route.
 The passenger station is located in South Shore, Kentucky, across the Ohio River.